 Paleo Vegan Fudge Brownies that are gluten-free, sweetened with coconut sugar, and made egg-less with a flax seed egg replacer.
-This simple recipe is made quick and easy in your blender and also includes a Keto option.
+This simple recipe is made quick and easy and also includes a Keto option.

 When I try to describe these paleo vegan fudge brownies intelligibly, I’m almost at a loss for words.